 Feb 2015: Gear list for Kleven Creative Services.
 As a creative freelancer working in film and video, I am constantly evaluating and upgrading my kit.
 I needed to upgrade my camera from the old 7D so I went with the new Canon 7D Mark II with it’s higher bit rate recording and 1080/60p slow motion ability.
 In the lens department, I’ve added the Canon 24-105 f/4L lens, a Sigma 18-35 f/1.8 Art lens, the Rokinon 8mm t/3.1, Rokinon 16mm f/2, Rokinon 24mm f/1.4, Rokinon 35 f/1.4, and a Rokinon 85mm f/1.4.
 I also picked up a Merlin II Steadicam and a car mount and cage for my BMPCC.

 Much of my freelance work comes from my work as a production sound mixer.
 To better aid my work on set I’ve added a 3rd Sennheiser G3 transmitter/receiver and a Sennheiser MKE 2 Gold Series lav mic.
 I also added a Remote Audio breakout cable for sending sound and time code to high-end cinema and ENG type cameras.
 Here is a fairly complete list of the gear I have available at Kleven Creative Services.
 Please inquire re. current day rates and kit fee.
-Available for Cinematography, Sound Mixing and hybrid projects.
+Available for Cinematography, Sound Mixing .

 ~ ~ ~ ~